-In what follows, you’ll learn how to get out of debt even if you don’t think it’s possible, make a budget you can actually stick to, save money even when you’re already living frugally, and find ways to earn extra money on the side even when you’re busy, sick, tired, and don’t have a car.
+In what follows, you’ll learn how to get out of debt with no money to start with (even if you don’t think it’s possible), make a budget you can actually stick to, save money even when you’re already living frugally, and find ways to earn extra money on the side even when you’re busy, sick, tired, and don’t have a car.

 You’ll also be inspired by more debt free stories of real families who are paying off their debt fast, even on a low income.